Kaisarion/Kaisarion/README.md

 My name is Bea, and I'm mainly a Discord Bot Developer.
 I own the Discord Bot [Amour](https://amourbot.com).

 If you need a starter Discord Bot, I suggest my project [Quantum](https://github.com/beasleeps/quantumbot).
+I'll be updating it soon, as its current code is an absolute nightmare.

 > I'm currently working on the Amour Rewrite, coded in Discord.js & Typescript.